DeekshaMallampet/DeekshaMallampet/README.md

 # Hi there! 👋 I'm Deeksha Mallampet

 🎓 **Master's Student | Data Science @ UMass Dartmouth**
-💻 **Passionate about AI, Machine Learning, and Databases**
+💻 **Passionate about AI, Machine Learning, Data Visualization, and Databases**
-📍 **Currently working on Visual Question Answering (VQA) and LLM-VLM Integration**
+📚 **Currently Learning:** LLMs, VLMs, Multi-Modal AI, and Advanced NLP Techniques

 ---

 ## 🔥 About Me
-I have a strong background in **Electronics and Communication Engineering**, and I'm currently in the final semester of my **Master’s in Data Science** at UMass Dartmouth.
-My expertise spans across **Machine Learning, Deep Learning, NLP, Databases, and High-Performance Computing**.
-I'm always eager to explore cutting-edge AI applications and data-driven solutions.
+I'm currently in the final semester of my **Master’s in Data Science** at UMass Dartmouth, where I've been deeply engaged in **Machine Learning, Deep Learning, NLP, Databases, High-Performance Computing, and Data Visualization**.
+My focus lies in leveraging AI-driven solutions to solve complex real-world problems.
+I am particularly interested in **Vision-Language Models (VLMs), Large Language Models (LLMs), and AI for data-driven decision-making.**

----

-## 💡 What I'm Working On
-- 🖼 **Visual Question Answering (VQA)** – Implementing a model from scratch to answer image-based questions.
-- 🤖 **Large Language Models (LLM) + Vision-Language Models (VLM) Integration** – Exploring multi-modal AI applications.
-- 🗃 **Query Performance Analysis** – Evaluating large CSV dataset queries using **DuckDB & SQLite**.
-- 📜 **BERT-Based Sustainability in Software Requirements Engineering** – Researching green software classification using NLP.
+Throughout my academic journey, I've worked on projects involving **Query Performance Benchmarking and UML-Based System Design**.
+I thrive on exploring cutting-edge AI applications and pushing the boundaries of what's possible with data.

 ---